-UK Secretariat staff worked jointly with their counterparts in the Irish Secretariat to deliver a highquality and efficient service to the Commission.
+UK Secretariat staff worked jointly with their counterparts in the Irish Secretariat to deliver a high-quality and efficient service to the Commission.
 Vacancies arising in the UK Secretariat during the year were filled in line with Civil Service recruitment practice.

-The budget was carefully managed and staff were managed, appraised and developed in line with appropriate Human Resource and Departmental requirements.
+The budget was carefully managed and staff were managed, appraised and developed in line with relevant Human Resource and Departmental requirements.

-A media adviser was reappointed to support the Commission (following a procurement exercise): the adviser's role is to lead the media campaign in relation to the launch of the Commission's Reports, manage any ad hoc media enquiries throughout the year and provide public relations advice in order to uphold and maintain the IRC's reputation.
-In addition, the Secretariat and Commission through all of its work - particularly engagement, consultation and reporting - strived to promote and uphold the reputation of the Commission.
+A media adviser was engaged to support the Commission.
+The adviser led planning and arranging the media campaign for the launch of the Commission's Reports, managed media enquiries throughout the year and provides public relations advice in order to uphold and maintain the IRC's reputation.
+In addition, the Commission through all of its work - particularly engagement, consultation and reporting - strove to promote and uphold the reputation of the Commission.